Bir Aşk Hikayesi: Synopsis

 In the city of Stuttgart in Germany, poor yet blitheful and handsome orphan Korkut Ali's life shattered when he learned his beloved girlfriend Aslı had decided to marry his adoptive brother Yılmaz for his money.
 On their engagement ceremony, a bullet intended for them ended up in Korkut's brain, giving him less than a year to live.
 He arrived in Istanbul with hopes of finding his birth mother, believing she had left him in the orphanage after birth because she was poor.
 He soon discovered he had a twin sister, Emine, a young mother abandoned like him and suffering from learning disability.
-When Korkut learned that their mother was Gönül Karanlı, a famous singer living a lavish and happy life with her famous singer son Tolga Karanlı, Korkut decided to take revenge.
+When Korkut learned that their mother was Gönül Karanlı, a famous singer living a lavish and happy life with her famous singer son, Tolga Karanlı, Korkut decided to take revenge.

 It wasn't long before he fell in love with Tolga's assistant, Ceylan German, whom he had saved earlier back in Germany.
 However, Ceylan had been deeply in love with Tolga since childhood, while Tolga was madly in love with famous actress Eda Çağlar.
 While Korkut dealt with his love issues, he struggled with his vengeance as well as the pain of surviving with a bullet in his head.
 Additionally, it seemed his past always found a way to catch up with him wherever he was, and his secrets teetered to the brink of exposure.

-Every train has a cost.
-The cost of revenge's train is innocence.
-Can love avert all the impending disasters before it's too late?